mahabubAlahi/mahabubAlahi/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Mahabub Alahi, and I'm a Software and Blockchain Developer.
-I'm from Bangladesh, living in Dhaka, and currently working as a Full-time Blockchain and Software Engineer at Tero Labs.
+My name is Mahabub Alahi, and I'm a Software and Blockchain Engineer.
+I'm from Bangladesh, living in Dhaka, and currently working as a Full-time Blockchain and Software Engineer at Tero Labs LLC.

 :technologist: My Tech